shikhagupta9/dspd/README.md

 # dspd
-creating a food ordering system
+A a food ordering system
+uses structures and array algorithms to implement online food ordering